bradintheusa/animated_icon_example/README.md

 # animated_icon_example

-Example of how to use AnimatedIcon
+Example of how to use the AnimatedIcon widget.

 ## Getting Started